The SCFD Family of Organizations: Tier III

 County Details, Deadlines, and Guidelines

-The county grant guidelines will provide direction on the requirements to apply for funds in each county.
-The guidelines are revised every year, so it is critical that you review them before filling out an application even if you applied in the county in the last grant cycle.
+Each county has developed county-specific application guidelines.
+These guidelines are revised every year, so it is critical that you revisit them, every year, before filling out an application even if you applied in the county in the last grant cycle.

 Any organization applying in more than one county must submit to SCFD by this date.